 The exception concerning the Medical Coding feature in Viedoc 3 will be changed to: supported in all of the above but requires compatibility mode when Internet Explorer is used.

 due December 1, 2020

-To further strengthen the stability, availability and security of the Viedoc platform we are retiring the now 10+ years old Entrust OTP physical token system, used as second factor to authenticate Viedoc 3 Project Controller administrators, and replacing it with email and SMS based 2FA.
+To further strengthen the stability, availability, and security of the Viedoc platform, we are retiring the now 10+ years old Entrust OTP physical token system, used as second factor to authenticate Viedoc 3 Project Controller administrators, and replacing it with email and SMS-based 2FA.

-The option to use email or SMS as second factor when authenticating VPC administrators have been available in parallel to the physical token system for several years.
+The option to use email or SMS as second factor when authenticating VPC administrators has been available in parallel to the physical token system for several years.
 After entering username and password, instead querying the OTP physical token for a code, for accounts that have any of the email or SMS options enabled, a button to receive a code appears.
 After pressed, the code is sent to your email or phone, and should then be entered on the login page.

-The physical token system will be retired on December 1, 2020, but we encourage VPC administrators to contact your Viedoc support representative at your earliest convenience to arrange with a switch to email or SMS authentication.
+The physical token system will be retired on December 1, 2020, but we encourage VPC administrators to contact your Viedoc support representative at your earliest convenience to arrange a switch to email or SMS authentication.